microsoft/AzureTipsAndTricks/blog/tip55.md

 ---
 type: post
-title: "Azure Tips and Tricks Part 55 - Use .NET Core WebAPI and Docker Compose"
+title: "Tip 55 - Use .NET Core WebAPI and Docker Compose"
 excerpt: "Learn how to use a .NET Core WebAPI Project and Docker Compose"
 tags: [azure, windows, portal, cloud, developers, tipsandtricks]
 date: 2017-11-21 17:00:00
 ---

-## Use .NET Core WebAPI and Docker Compose
+#### Use .NET Core WebAPI and Docker Compose

 How hard do you think it is to: